 Houseplants were big business even before the stay-at-home orders came into effect last year.
 But since lockdown, it seems everyone has been buying plants for their homes, whether to spruce up an otherwise uninteresting corner of a living space, or to make a dining table or de facto office area feel a bit less stuffy.
 “So many people are realizing the benefits of having plants in their house,” says Alice Bailey, co-founder of Forest, a plant shop with stores in Deptford and East Dulwich.
 “Last year, during lockdown, we had loads and loads of new customers as well as a lot of people buying more.
 And I think the resources available online are great now.
 So people could really take it on as a hobby.”

 But not all plants are made the same; in fact, some are positively nightmarish to try and keep alive if you don’t know what your plant needs to thrive.
 If any of your plants have suffered at the hands of your enthusiasm (whether that’s being overwatered or put in nonoptimal conditions, like extra-sunny or dark areas), then you might want to consider a harder-to-kill beginner plant next time.
-We asked seven experts, including gardening writers and plant-shop owners, for their recommendations on the best beginner houseplants.
+We asked nine experts, including gardening writers and plant-shop owners, for their recommendations on the best beginner houseplants.
 Their suggestions ranged from small but perfectly formed plants (that would make a thoughtful gift) to large and dramatic-looking options for your home.

 Best overall plant for beginners